kappasquare/eski/README.md

 [abhimanyupandian](https://github.com/abhimanyupandian)

 ### Credits
-Eskimo uses [json-server](https://github.com/typicode/json-server) and [casual](https://github.com/boo1ean/casual) in the backend.
+Eski uses [json-server](https://github.com/typicode/json-server) and [casual](https://github.com/boo1ean/casual) in the backend.

 ### Disclaimer
-Eskimo currently only supports GET requests.
+Eski currently only supports GET requests.
 As of yet, there are no requirements or plans to support other methods.

 ### Roadmap
 - [ ] Support Query params in GET requests